-To get even more enjoyment from your favourite track many people decide to
+To achieve more enjoyment from your favourite track many people decide to

-fix it to a board and decorate it with buildings, obstacles, garages, track
+fix the track to a board and decorate it with buildings, obstacles, garages

 side advertising, and landscaping.
-Above are links to there respective
+You can find above links to their respective

-topics, with descriptions evaluation of different methods of scenery
+topics, with descriptions and evaluation of different methods of scenery

 construction: